Chengjindu/Gelsight_tracking_debug/src/readme.md

 ## Supplementary

 The matching mechanism is explained by the DFS diagram flow.
-While the details are annotated in the tracking_class.cpp.
+The detailed explainations are annotated in the tracking_class.cpp.